culture-of-development/culture-of-development.github.io/source/_drafts/how-we-sped-up-decision-tree-processing.md

   - soft requirement on how much memory it can use, just needs to be as little as possible

 ## getting it up and running
-- we tried to most simple thing first
-  - keep the model in the language it was developed in
-  - that was attrocious
-  - yea that's not gonna work
 - switch to c# land
   - parsing the provided model files
   - the most naive possible solution